What Is "DSM" In Psychology?

 Because the APA has revised the DSM many times over the years, some professionals exercise caution when using it because the limited outlines of mental illnesses may prevent the proper diagnosis of patients.
 Sometimes symptoms for conditions will overlap.
 For example, bipolar disorder and borderline personality disorder can have similar symptoms.
 In addition, symptoms may mask themselves as other conditions, or clients may not be upfront about all their symptoms.
 Diagnosis may not always be the most accurate tool for treatment.
 Many psychologists also work from a "treat the symptoms, not the condition" point of view.
 This can be problematic in the case of an axis II personality disorder, for instance, some symptoms of which can be difficult to differentiate from non-clinical personality traits or signs of other mental health conditions.

 Outdated information and information based on social and cultural biases can also be harmful.
-Homosexuality and gender provide an example of how, if it weren't for evolving research, clients would still receive "treatment" for these identities, which are not mental illnesses.
+Homosexuality and gender provide an example of how, if it weren't for evolving research, clients would still receive "treatment" for these identities, which are not mental or psychological illnesses.
 In the early years of the DSM, homosexuality was listed as a disorder without empirical evidence to determine it as such until it was removed in 1973.
 Another recent example is gender dysphoria, which was referred to as “gender identity disorder” from 1980 when it was added until 2013 when it was updated.

 Some critics believe the DSM promotes the use of psychotropic medications as treatment for many mental illnesses for the financial gain of pharmaceutical companies.
 Many critics presume that the descriptions and requirements for diagnosis are deliberately broad for pharmaceutical companies to take advantage of potential patients.
 A few of the authors of the DSM in the past have been involved financially with these institutions, so this issue has been considered a conflict of interest in history.

 Despite these controversies, the DSM remains a trusted tool for researchers and clinicians looking for updated ways to diagnose and treat illnesses.
 The breadth and scope of research and contributions from mental health professionals worldwide make it a resource that can offer practical guidance.
-However, many therapists also use the ICD manual for diagnosis, which may be the primary guide in other countries.
+However, many psychotherapists also use the ICD manual for psychological diagnosis, which may be the primary guide in other countries.

-How do therapists make a diagnosis?
+How do psychologists make a diagnosis?

 Diagnosing a mental illness can be a multi-step process.
 The professional psychologist or psychiatrist you meet with may evaluate your physical health, current medical condition, and any history of diseases from you or your family.
 For further study, they may present you with a questionnaire and ask you questions about your symptoms, background, and any thoughts you may have about your symptoms.
 They can then use the information gathered from this process and the DSM-5 to determine a diagnosis and treatment plan.